jane & john justin foundation OMNI THEATER

-This fall, the Fort Worth Museum of Science and History will unveil a spectacular addition to its array of attractions – the Jane & John Justin Foundation Omni Theater.
-Set to redefine the boundaries of immersive entertainment, this state-of-the-art theater promises an experience unlike any other.
+The Fort Worth Museum of Science and History has added a spectacular addition to its array of attractions – the Jane & John Justin Foundation Omni Theater.
+The new 8K LED dome pushes the boundaries of immersive entertainment, and promises an experience unlike any other.
+This experience is one you’ll have to see to believe.

 Members enjoy 20% off tickets to the brand new Jane & John Justin Foundation Omni Theater.
 Become a Member now!